EndPointCorp/end-point-blog/2009/09/21/permission-denied-for-postgresqlconf.html.md

 title: Permission denied for postgresql.conf
 ---

-I recently saw a problem in which Postgres would not startup when called via the standard 'service' script, /etc/init.d/postgresql.
+I recently saw a problem in which Postgres would not startup when called via the standard 'service’ script, /etc/init.d/postgresql.
 This was on a normal Linux box,   Postgres was installed via yum, and the startup script had not been altered at all.
 However, running this as root:

 ```bash
  service postgresql start